SShahparnia/CalHacks12.0/README.md

-# PaperMapper
+# Kensa

-PaperMapper is a minimal AI-powered research companion that fetches new arXiv papers, clusters them by theme, and summarizes each week’s developments into a clear, concise digest with optional text-to-speech narration.
+Kensa is an AI-powered research companion that fetches new arXiv papers, clusters them by theme, and generates a concise weekly digest with optional text-to-speech narration.
+It is designed to help researchers and students stay informed without the noise or overload.

 Built during CalHacks, powered by Claude 3.5, Chroma, and V0 by Vercel.